 The filtrate is kept inside the flask but any liquid that overflows the flask is taken care of by the filter trap.
 The precipitate left behind is now held on the surface of the filter.
 The precipitate is then rinsed to get a finer and purer solid.

 i.
 It makes use of readily available Spunbond which comes in varying and effective pore sizes

 ii.
-It uses suction technique making it faster than gravity filtration.
+It uses a suction technique making it faster than gravity filtration.

 a.
 The filter paper pores can permit finer solid particles to penetrate during suction.

 b.
-Not recommended for microscale purposes as it may result into significant loss of the targeted filtrate
+Not recommended for microscale purposes as it may result in a significant loss of the targeted filtrate

 c.
-Can only be conducted with a funnel which has flat surfaces like the Hirsch or Buchner funnel.
+Can only be conducted with a funnel that has flat surfaces like the Hirsch or Buchner funnel.

 e.
 Lastly, this method is not recommended for hot solutions since the solvents in such a case are close to its boiling point.

 Given the speed at which the filtration process is done when the Buchner funnel vacuum filtration technique is applied, I would recommend it for well-stocked laboratories and for scientists who want more accurate results.